We provide abortions up to 35 weeks at our clinic in Maryland. Please keep in mind that abortions after 28 weeks are done on a case by case basis.

 Purses and bags aren't allowed for safety reasons.
 You may bring in your phone, wallet, keys, food, drinks, a book or reading device.

 Wear comfortable clothes (layers, a sports bra, and underwear).

 Expect to be in the clinic 2-3 hours if doing the medical abortion.
 If you are doing the surgical procedure, plan to be here at least 4-6 hours.
 The times can vary depending on the amount of patients that are coming in and what procedure they are planning to do that day.
 Plan to be here the majority of the day to be safe.
 Please take a shower the morning of your appointment and eat a light breakfast.

 We have double door entrance, which is equipped with a metal detector.
 We do not let anyone in the building without a photo ID.
 We have a camera system indoors and outdoors surveying the property.
 We also have a great relationship with the local police and fire department.

 Yes.
-We are medical facility and are required to follow HIPPA regulations just like any other medical office.
+We are a medical facility and are required to follow HIPAA regulations just like any other medical office.

 Patients can always have their support person(s) with them, with the exception of an initial brief consultation period.